 What screen sizes should I target?

-The answer depends on your target audience and your priorities.
+What screen size to target depends on your target audience and your priorities.
 With so many devices out there it is obviously impossible to target every screen sizes.
 To keep things simple, you should define the breakpoints in your CSS to target a limited number of screen resolutions.
 In particular, you should target the width not the height.
 Why would you want to do that?
 The reason being that our content should fit in the browser window without having to use horizontal scrollbars.
 While people are used to using vertical scrollbars, horizontal scrollbars don’t feel natural to us.
-That being said, it is important to make sure important information are “above the fold,” meaning visible without vertical scrolling.
+That being said, it is important to make sure essential information are “above the fold,” meaning visible without vertical scrolling.

 Possible breakpoints to consider